Skip to content Skip to footer

 Language

-Arabic is the primary language spoken in Nablus, with English also widely understood, especially in tourist areas.
+Arabic is the primary language spoken in Nablus, with English also widely understood in tourist areas.

 Cost Of Living

-The cost of living in Nablus is relatively low compared to Western countries.
-Prices for accommodation, food, and transportation are reasonable, making it an affordable destination for travelers.
+The cost of living in Nablus is relatively affordable compared to Western countries.
+Daily expenses such as meals and transportation are budget-friendly.

 Nablus Governorate – governorate of the Palestinian National Authority